QuentinRa/blog.quentinra.dev/maths/graphs/index.md

 The order of a graph is $|V|$, its number of vertices.
 Alternative notations are: $|V(G)|$, $\\#V$, or $Card(V)$.
 </div><div>

+#### Predecessor and successor

+For directed graphs, given $A \to B$:

+* $A$ is the predecessor of $B$
+* $B$ is the successor of $A$

+#### Subgraph $G'$

+A subgraph $G'$ is a graph formed from a subset of the vertices and edges of the graph $G$.
+An induced subgraph is a variant where we can only remove a vertex and their incident edges.

+#### Complement of a graph

+The complement of a graph is a graph in which we are connecting all vertices that were not connected, and disconnected vertices that were connected.

+➡️ Ex: The complementary graph of $A-B-C$ is $C-A\hspace{.5cm}B$.

+#### Isomorphism

+Two graphs G and H are isomorphic if you can relabel the vertices of one of them in a way that preserves the edge relationships, resulting in the other graph.
+It means there is a bijection between them.
 </div></div>

 <hr class="sep-both">